This post may contain affiliate links. Please read our disclosure policy.

 How to make ravioli dough from scratch and then shape and fill the pasta to make delicious ricotta spinach ravioli with or without a pasta machine!
 This recipe is simple, uses just 6 ingredients (filling included!), can be made in under an hour (including the 30 min dough rest), and is freezer-friendly!

-I knew I couldn’t stay away from pasta recipes for too long.
+I knew I couldn’t stay away from how to make pasta recipes for too long.
 When I posted my recent recipe for homemade potato gnocchi, it was only a matter of time before I fell down the pasta rabbit hole (one day, to be exact).
 Now it’s the turn of this delicious homemade spinach ravioli.

 Like most pasta dough, making homemade ravioli is actually surprisingly simple.
 In fact, easy, fresh, and delicious pasta is one of my new favorite homemade ventures.
 Once you have your ravioli dough sorted, there are tons of ravioli fillings you could choose from.
 This time, I’m sharing a simple spinach and ricotta ravioli filling.